cccitron08/Netty/README.md

 Netty is a small Bash-based network utility for quick host checks, ping/traceroute diagnostics, and port scanning.

+DISCLAIMER: THIS TOOL IS MADE ONLY FOR LEARNING PURPOSES TO UNDERSTAND BASH SCRIPTING.
+I DON'T RECCOMEND USING IT, OR CLONING IT ONTO YOUR SYSTEM AS IT PROBABLY CAN BE USED TO PERFORM A PRIVILEGE ESCALATION ON YOUR SYSTEM!!!!

 ## Description

 Netty validates and normalizes IPv4 addresses, performs ping checks, runs traceroute, and performs port scans using `nmap`.
 It also supports scanning entire subnets using `fping`.
 It is designed as a simple helper script for local or authorized testing.